-- Utilize the standard state codification of accounts (Redbook) as a means of codifying all transactions pertaining to its operations for both internal and external reporting; the Board reserves the right to use GAAP in accordance with the Florida Statute. - Open an operating bank account and a school fundraising account with an FDIC insured institution - Record transactions managed by these accounts in a QuickBooks or similar program - Reconcile monthly reports and bank statements and keep in monthly binders at the school - Record and log all cash and checks received and deposit daily. - Require dual signatures for all checks over \$2500.00, as established by the Board - Prepare disbursement voucher packages at school-site as authorized by the Principal and submit to ESP with appropriate supporting documentation - Make disbursements only to authorized/approved vendors - Conduct physical property inventories at the beginning and end of every school year to safeguard fixed assets. - Categorize, label, and record all fixed assets in an Inventory Log which is updated throughout the school year as items are purchased and disposed

-- Follow the procedures for proper disposal and inventory as detailed in the Internal Accounting Manual - · Retain documents for a specified amount of time
+- Utilize the standard state codification of accounts (Redbook) as a means of codifying all transactions pertaining to its operations for both internal and external reporting; the Board reserves the right to use GAAP in accordance with the Florida Statute. - Open an operating bank account and a school fundraising account with an FDIC insured institution - · Record transactions managed by these accounts in a QuickBooks or similar program - · Reconcile monthly reports and bank statements and keep in monthly binders at the school - · Record and log all cash and checks received and deposit daily. - Require dual signatures for all checks over \$2500.00, as established by the Board - Prepare disbursement voucher packages at school-site as authorized by the Principal and submit to ESP with appropriate supporting documentation - Make disbursements only to authorized/approved vendors - Conduct physical property inventories at the beginning and end of every school year to safeguard fixed assets. - Categorize, label, and record all fixed assets in an Inventory Log which is updated throughout the school year as items are purchased and disposed - Follow the procedures for proper disposal and inventory as detailed in the Internal Accounting Manual and Accounting for Fixed Assets section of board's Financial Policies and Procedures - Retain documents for a specified amount of time